Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis

-The $\varepsilon$-qDSTT is specifically directionalized along the maximum stretching direction for energy change on each $(t_k, t_0)$ interval, while the sDSTT is constructed along the direction that maximizes the nondimensional magnitude of vector $\boldsymbol{\xi} = \left[ r, V, \gamma \right]^{\top}$, some of the the constituent states in energy expression (see \cref{eqn:specific_energy}).
-This shows that the using a sCGT of the constituent states in a quantity of interest function or qCGT for that quantity of interest function can provide comparable performance, although not necessarily for all time intervals.
+The $\varepsilon$-qDSTT is specifically directionalized along the maximum stretching direction for energy change on each $(t_k, t_0)$ interval.
+In contrast, the sDSTT is constructed along the direction that maximizes the nondimensional magnitude of vector $\boldsymbol{\xi} = \left[ r, V, \gamma \right]^{\top}$, some of the the constituent states in energy expression (see \cref{eqn:specific_energy}).
+These results show that using DSTTs constructed from (1) a sCGT of the constituent states in a quantity of interest function or (2) a qCGT for that quantity of interest function can provide comparable performance, although not necessarily for all time intervals.